Here are the five most important things to know:

 In theory, that last metric (heart rate recovery) is one of the few meaningful metrics Apple provides.
 Unfortunately, it’s less so in practice.

 WHOOP’s post-workout analytics are much more sophisticated.
-And more importantly, they offer information I can use to make changes going forward.
+And more importantly, they offer information you can use to make changes going forward.

 For example, during one of my last CrossFit workouts, WHOOP reported that (based on my HR data) I was burning fat and building endurance, and that I should spend 22 minutes at 60-70% of my max HR (which is seven minutes more than what I usually spend in this HR zone during CrossFit workouts).